| | |

 No, you don’t need money to give.
 You can give time.
 Encouragement.
 A smile.
 A kind comment.
 A shared moment of presence.

 Hold the door.
 Let someone go first.
 Check in on a friend.
-Be a bright spot in someone’s day — and let it reflect back to you.
+Be a bright spot in someone’s day, and let yourself notice how it feels to contribute something good.

 8. Make Self-Care a Non-Negotiable